May each year is set aside as Honey Month – a month long celebration of honey.

 2019 Apimondia was held in September in Montreal, Quebec, Canada where 5,500 participants attended, 320 scientific and general beekeeping lectures were presented as well an an extensive ApiExpo where beekeeping manufacturers, scientific companies and researchers showcased the latest and best in all things beekeeping from around the world.
 A number of QBA members and other Australian beekeepers attend each Apimondia and 2019 was no exception.

 Apimondia 2021 has been postponed due to Covid-19 global pandemic.
-It is now rescheduled for September 2022 in Ufa, Russia.
+It is now rescheduled for 24 – 28 August 2022 in Istanbul, Turkey.
+See current information on the Apimondia website.

 A time to celebrate together to raise awareness of the importance of pollinators and supporting their needs.